National Poetry Day, remember? Remember! 2nd October 2014

 The theme this year is Remember.

 Looking for inspiration?
-We are stocking up on Remember poems, ancient and modern.
-Here are a few to get you started – use the Remember tag on our poetry page to find more.
+We have stocked up on Remember poems, ancient and modern.
+Here are some old favourites – use the Remember tag on our poetry page to find more.

-News of the programme will be announced here, but in the meantime there are lots of opportunities to join in – we list events of all shapes and sizes in the what’s on section.
+News of the programme and the special events planned by the NPD partners will be announced here, but in the meantime there are lots of opportunities to join in – we list events of all shapes and sizes in the what’s on section.
 See Submit an Event for information on how to host and promote your own event.

 Countdown with us!